songquanpeng/one-api/README.en.md

 # One API

-_✨ The all-in-one OpenAI interface, integrates various API access methods, ready to use ✨_
+_✨ A OpenAI key management & redistribution system ✨_

 </div>